yp2800/my-mac-os/README.md

 #### [Noizio](http://noiz.io/) - Ambient sounds

-- I never listen to music when I want to focus on something as it is distracting.
+- I sometimes like listening to sounds of rain, train or fire to focus.
+Although Nils Frahm [is better](https://open.spotify.com/track/2OroSHoRb4Sev1Jw82GN07).to music when I want to focus on something as it is distracting.
 Instead I listen to sounds of rain, train or fire.

 #### [Hammerspoon](http://www.hammerspoon.org) - Automation tool